15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 South Dakota

-South Dakota presents a compelling option for seniors seeking affordable care in 2025.
-The state maintains costs well below national averages while providing practical financial assistance programs for qualifying residents.
+South Dakota offers affordable care for seniors.
+The state keeps costs below national averages and provides practical financial assistance programs for qualifying residents.

 South Dakota assisted living cost

-Memory care services typically add an additional $909 monthly due to specialized staffing and security requirements.
-South Dakota was among the few states where assisted living prices actually decreased by 1.6% from 2022 to 2023, bucking the national trend of rising costs.
+Memory care costs an extra $909 per month.
+Notably, South Dakota was among the few states where prices actually dropped 1.6% from 2022 to 2023.

 South Dakota Medicaid and financial aid

-The HOPE Waiver (Home and Community-Based Options and Person Centered Excellence) provides essential financial support for assisted living services.
-You must meet several requirements to qualify:
+The HOPE Waiver (Home and Community-Based Options and Person Centered Excellence) provides financial support for assisted living services.
+Qualification requires:

-The waiver covers services but not room and board costs, which are capped at $693 monthly for Medicaid recipients.
-Supplemental Security Income recipients may also benefit from the Optional State Supplementation program, providing an additional $779 monthly to assisted living centers.
+The waiver covers services but not room and board, which cap at $693 monthly for Medicaid recipients.
+Supplemental Security Income recipients may receive an additional $779 monthly from the Optional State Supplementation program.

 South Dakota cost of living

-Beyond care costs, South Dakota features a favorable housing index of 96, below the national average.
-Rental costs remain particularly competitive, with one-bedroom apartments averaging $556 monthly compared to the national average of $825.
-Nearly half of residents aged 55+ remain in the workforce, compared to 41% nationally, though median household income for seniors falls below national figures.
+South Dakota's housing index of 96 is below the national average.
+One-bedroom apartments average $556 monthly compared to the national average of $825.
+Nearly half of residents age 55 and older work, compared to 41% nationally.
+However, median household income for seniors falls below national figures.

 South Dakota availability of facilities

-The state houses approximately 133 assisted living communities, all licensed through the Department of Health.
-Each facility must provide a homelike setting, 24-hour staffing, assistance with daily activities, three daily meals, medication supervision, and housekeeping services.
-This standardized approach helps ensure consistent quality across different providers.
+The state has approximately 133 licensed assisted living communities.
+Each must provide homelike settings, 24-hour staffing, help with daily activities, three daily meals, medication supervision, and housekeeping.
+This standardization helps ensure consistent quality.

 North Dakota